5 Reasons Why Your Loved Ones Could Put Your Retirement at Risk

-What to Do?
+Many parents prioritize their child’s education over saving for retirement.
 While the motivation to help your child graduate from college debt-free comes from a positive place, remember that college savings for your child should not be your top financial priority.
 Saving for retirement should come first.

-Plus, neglecting your own retirement saving can hurt your children financially in the long run.
+Neglecting your own retirement saving can hurt your children financially in the long run.
 What happens when you need to leave the workforce early due to illness or injury and don’t have enough savings to fund your retirement?
 You could wind up needing financial support from your children just as they’re becoming financially independent.

 And let your child know why you must limit your financial support.
 It may seem obvious to you that your financial resources are finite, but it may not have occurred to your child.